OUR WORKSHOPS AND LECTURES

 The Evolution of Food - a journey into the history of the foods we eat and the mechanisms of evolution at work during the domestication of plant species from around the world.
 Through a series of interactive activities and tastings, participants are treated to an archaeobotanical tour of the geography of food origins, a look into before and after what fruits and vegetables looked and tasted like prior to and after domestication, and an introduction to the varietal diversity in taste and appearance of everything from egg plants to Peruvian ground cherries.

 The Science of Taste - an exploration of the heritability and physiology of taste; the biochemical characteristics of secondary plant compounds associated with different flavor sensations; and an understanding of the ways in which different plant properties may operate synergistically or antagonistically to create taste sensations that may be considered pleasant or unpleasant.
-Broader application of these concepts to world cuisine and traditional medicine will be explored, as well as contemporary expectation of flavor properties and cocktail culture and new approaches to food innovation.
+Broader application of these concepts to world cuisine will be explored, as well as contemporary expectation of flavor properties and cocktail culture and new approaches to food innovation.